git-mirror/wordpress-akismet/readme.txt

 == Changelog ==

+= 2.6.0 =

+* Properly format the comment count for author counts

 = 2.5.1 =

 * Fix a bug that caused the "Auto delete" option to fail to discard comments correctly